 Here is the link to my presentation on mathematical platonism vs. formalism.

-2. What do you make of the term ‘an useful fiction’?
-To which AOKs do you think this may apply?
+What do you make of the term ‘a useful fiction’?
+To which AOK(s) do you think this idea may also apply?

 ‘A useful fiction’ is definitely not an oxymoron.
 Just because something is fictitious does not necessarily mean that it is not useful.
 For example, mathematical knowledge is based on axioms, which are logical assumptions upon which all other deductions are based.
 For this reason it could be argued that mathematical knowledge is a form of fiction.
 But it is obvious that, despite being based on axioms, math is useful both in our daily lives and in various professional fields.
 A professional in a field like engineering, physics, finance, or data encryption would use math on a daily basis, but so would an average shopper at a grocery store.
 The practicality of math perhaps stems from the fact that the axioms were first defined in an intuitive way, naturally lending themselves to applications in real life.